-For Federal Disasters Declared on or after November 13, 2007
+For Federal Disasters Declared 011 or a/;er Nore111ber 13, 2007

 A state or Indian tribal government may identify and make funds for management costs available to subrecipients in accordance with the FEMA-approved HMGP Administrative Plan.
 A subrecipient may use funds made available for management costs for any indirect costs, administrative expenses, and other expenses not directly chargeable to a specific project that are reasonably incurred in administering and managing the HMGP subaward (44 CFR section 207.6).
 See also definition of "Management Costs," 44 CFR section 207.2.